Sulaiman-Dem/Calculator/pseudocode.md

 3. Then a list of options toward what operation they want to use
 4. Show answer
 5. Then the option to continue using program or exit

+### Issue

+1. Figuring out how to implement modulus into this program.
+1. Solution = So I came up with the idea of having two separate calculators for whole numbers and decimal numbers